Veil2 is supplied with 2 demo applications,

 Within each corp there is a tree of organizational parts, or orgs.
 Privileges applied in org contexts apply in all subordinate orgs.
 Technically, there is little to distinguish between corp context and a top-level org context, but corp context provides faster privilege checks in this implementation.

-You can create the demo database by simply creating the extension veil2_demo.
+You can create the demo database by simply creating the

 This section describes a number of the users defined for the demo.
 These users are mostly assigned the same roles, but they each see different subsets of data.
 This should be a pretty convincing demonstration of the power of relational security contexts.
 Note that although the users are connecting in a number of different login contexts, their role mapping contexts are all the same (the global context).